-At Smith & Lo, we’re dedicated to transparency.
+At Work Lawyers PC, we’re dedicated to transparency.
 So we put our fee structure right here on our website for all potential clients to see.
 That way, you know what you’re getting into and you know you’re getting the same deal as the rest of our clients.

 Most of our clients have had their rights violated by their employer.
 That usually hurts them financially, so it’s understandable that many cannot afford a lawyer.
 That’s why we take our cases on a contingent fee basis.